 If you’re in business long enough, you may still experience the unfortunate phone call.
 When you get that call alleging theft in a client’s home, questions amass around the reality that almost seems unbelievable.

 How could I be addressing caregiver theft in the home better?
 What did I overlook?
 How long has this been happening?
 Did the Caregiver really do something like this?
 She/He seemed so honest!

 Assure the client you will investigate.

-Your client and family need to know that theft accusations are taken seriously.
+The client and his/her family need to know that you take the theft accusations seriously!
 It starts by listening, and reassuring them you’ll do all you can to resolve the issue.

-Many accusations have been brought up of theft only to find that the asset thought to be missing was simply misplaced.
-Don’t accuse a caregiver simply because a client says it’s occurred.
-Clients with memory loss (Alzheimer’s, Dementia, etc) can become confused and even paranoid where nothing has happened.
-It can create a mess and the client might not be right.
+Just because an accusation is made or something is missing, doesn’t mean theft occurred.
+Many a time, theft accusations turn out to be the missing item was simply misplaced.
+Therefore, Additionally, clients with memory loss (Alzheimer’s, dementia, etc) can become confused and even paranoid where nothing has happened.
+It can create a mess and the client might may or may not be right.
 Alternatively, crafty thieves also prey on the aura of uncertainty commonly found with memory loss patients.